Skip to content

 Section titled “Compliance posture (mappings, not certifications)”

 Sill publishes framework mappings, not certifications.
-The control-by-control mappings — OWASP LLM Top 10 (2025), OWASP Top 10 for Agentic Applications (2025), MITRE ATLAS (2026.05), NIST AI RMF 1.0 — describe where named Sill controls address the named framework risks.
+The control-by-control mappings — OWASP Top 10 for Agentic Applications (2026, v1.0; Sill’s primary OWASP reference), OWASP LLM Top 10 (2026), MITRE ATLAS (2026.07), NIST AI RMF 1.0 — describe where named Sill controls address the named framework risks.
 They are not third-party attestations.

 For the canonical control-by-control mapping table, see Compliance and the marketing-site standards page at sill.so/standards.